Why Capital One is turning to chat to improve customer experience (VB Live)

 Webinar attendees will learn:

-- How conversational are technologies changing the financial services landscape
+- How conversational technologies changing the financial services landscape

 - Things to consider when looking to deploy a voice-enabled solution